Modeling Gas Systems

 Other components have relatively small gas volumes, so that gas entering the component spends negligible time inside the component before exiting.
 These components are considered quasi-steady-state and they do not have an internal node.

-Unlike other domains, where each topologically distinct circuit within a domain must contain at least one reference block, gas networks have different grounding rules.
+Unlike mechanical and electrical domains, where each topologically distinct circuit within a domain must contain at least one reference block, gas networks have different grounding rules.

 Blocks with a gas volume contain an internal node, which provides the gas pressure and temperature inside the component and therefore serves as a reference node for the gas network.
 Each connected gas network must have at least one reference node.
 This means that each connected gas network must have at least one of the blocks listed in Blocks with Gas Volume.
 In other words, a gas network that contains no gas volume is an invalid gas network.